UnfairAdvantage/UnfairCrypto/README.md

 // Sets up your API key and secret
 Bitmex.setup(id: "My API id", secret: "My API secret")

-// Places a simple limit order for 0.1 Cardano's at a price of 23 BTC, and prints the order statu Bitmex.rest
+// Places a simple limit buy order for 0.1 Cardano's at a price of 23 BTC, and prints the order statu Bitmex.rest
     .order
     .create(symbol: .ada, side: .buy, quantity: 0.1)